Federation of Australia: Griffith or Clark?

+As to who was responsible for the actual detailed drafting, as distinct from the broad structure and framework of the 1891 draft, John Williams (for one) is in no doubt:

 Australasian Federal Convention of 1897–98

 The apparent enthusiasm of 1891 rapidly ebbed in the face of opposition from Henry Parkes' rival, George Reid, and the sudden advent of the Labor Party in NSW, which commonly dismissed federation as a "fad".
 The subsequent revival of the federal movement owed much to the growth of federal leagues outside of capital cities, and, in Victoria, the Australian Natives' Association.
 The Border Federation League of Corowa held a conference in 1893 which was to prove of considerable significance, and a "People's Convention" in Bathurst in 1896 underlined the cautious conversion of George Reid to the federal cause.
 At the close of the Corowa Conference John Quick had advanced a scheme of a popularly elected convention, tasked to prepare a constitution, which would then be put to a referendum in each colony.
 Winning the support of George Reid, premier of NSW from 1894, the Quick scheme was approved by all premiers in 1895.
 (Quick and Robert Garran later published The Annotated Constitution of the Australian Commonwealth in 1901, which is widely regarded as one of the most authoritative works on the Australian Constitution.)
 In March 1897 took place the Australasian Federal Convention Elections, and several weeks later the delegates gathered for the Convention's first session in Adelaide, later meeting in Sydney, and finally in Melbourne in March 1898.
-After the Adelaide meeting, the colonial Parliaments took the opportunity to debate the emerging Bill and to suggest changes.
+After the Adelaide meeting, the colonial parliaments took the opportunity to debate the emerging bill and to suggest changes.
 The basic principles of the 1891 draft constitution were adopted, modified by a consensus for more democracy in the constitutional structure.
-It was agreed that the Senate should be chosen, directly, by popular vote, rather than appointed by State governments.
+It was agreed that the Senate should be chosen, directly, by popular vote, rather than appointed by state governments.

 On other matters there was considerable disagreement.
-'Interests' inevitably fractured the unity of delegates in matters involving rivers and railways, producing legalistic compromises.
+State interests inevitably fractured the unity of delegates in matters involving rivers and railways, producing legalistic compromises.
 And they had few guides, at a conceptual level, to what they were doing.
-Deakin greatly praised James Bryce's sage appreciation of American federalism, The American Commonwealth.
+Deakin greatly praised James Bryce's appreciation of American federalism, The American Commonwealth.
 And Barton cited the analysis of federation of Bryce's Oxford colleagues, E.A.
 Freeman and A.V.
 Dicey.
 But neither of these two writers could be said to be actual advocates of Federation.
-For delegates less given to reading (or citing) authors, the great model of plural governance would always be the British Empire, which was no federation at all.
+For delegates less given to reading (or citing) authors, the great model of plural governance would always be the British Empire, which was not a federation.

-The Australasian Federal Convention dissolved on 17 March 1898 having adopted a bill "To Constitute the Commonwealth of Australia".
+The Australasian Federal Convention dissolved on 17 March 1898 having adopted a bill "To Constitute the Commonwealth of Australia."